Solidarity (Polish trade union)

 In the 1980s, Solidarity was a broad anti-authoritarian social movement, using methods of civil resistance to advance the causes of workers' rights and social change.
-Government attempts in the early 1980s to destroy the union through the imposition of martial law in Poland and the use of political repression failed.
-Operating underground, with significant financial support from the Vatican and the United States, the union survived and by the later 1980s had entered into negotiations with the government.
+The Government attempted in the early 1980s to destroy the union through the imposition of martial law in Poland and the use of political repression.

+Operating underground, with substantial financial support from the Vatican and the United States, the union survived and in the late 1980s had entered into negotiations with the government.

-The 1989 round table talks between the government and the Solidarity-led opposition produced agreement for the 1989 legislative elections, the country's first pluralistic election since 1947.
-By the end of August, a Solidarity-led coalition government was formed and in December 1990, Wałęsa was elected President of Poland.
+The 1989 round table talks between the government and the Solidarity-led opposition produced an agreement for the 1989 legislative elections, the country's first pluralistic election since 1947.
+By the end of August, a Solidarity-led coalition government was formed, and in December 1990 Wałęsa was elected President of Poland.

-Following Poland's transition to liberal capitalism in the 1990s and the extensive privatisation of state assets, Solidarity's membership declined significantly; by 2010, 30 years after being founded, the union had lost more than 90% of its original membership.
+Following Poland's transition to liberal capitalism in the 1990s and the extensive privatization of state assets, Solidarity's membership declined substantially.
+By 2010, 30 years after its founding, the union had lost more than 90% of its original membership.